iDBKMTI/CASCONet/README.md

 ## CASCONet Citation
 CASCONet can be cited as:

-Dixin Luo, Kelly Lyons, 'CASCONet: A Conference dataset', arXiv preprint arXiv:1706.09485 [cs.DL]
+Dixin Luo, Kelly Lyons, "CASCONet: A Conference dataset", arXiv preprint arXiv:1706.09485, 2017